 Brand ambassadors are influencers in a sense — however, they might not always be creators.
 For brands, however, it’s likely a good practice to work with influencers who are creators on social.
 Brand ambassadors represent your organization and are often featured in sponsored posts or other advertisements.
 Think Uber One’s campaign that united artists Montell Jordan, Donna Lewis and Kelis to reimagine their hit songs as Uber One anthems.

-Like there are many types of creators, brands can tap into different types of creator partnerships.
+Like many types of creators, brands can tap into different kinds of partnerships for their creator marketing campaigns.

-The traditional method of partnering with influencers involves a one-time sponsorship for them to feature your product, which is a great way to get your product in front of audiences with very little lift on your end.
-These posts have a short shelf life, with most of the impact made the first day the post goes live.
+The traditional method of partnering with influencers involves a one-time sponsorship for them to feature your product.
+This is a great way to get your product in front of audiences with very little lift on your end.
+However, these posts have a short shelf life, with most of the impact made the first day the post goes live.
 Many creators clear their feeds of sponsored posts within a given timeframe, especially if it was a one-off sponsorship and your brand has yet to re-engage with them over time.

 Just as brands share user-generated content, users can share content from brands.
 Formats like TikTok allow users to remix and stitch your videos.